 Remember what you’re losing

 I remember what caused me the most pain in my last break-up.
-The breakup was awful, but so was the loss of an entire social network.
+The breakup was awful, but more so was the loss of an entire social network.

 Some keep ties with the ex’s family.
-When children are involved, this makes the most sense.
+When children are involved, this makes sense.
 But in most break ups, this is a recipe for disaster.
 You need time away from all things involved with that person.

 Give it time